 consolation coursed through me.

-I experienced intentionally linking my soul with that of
+I experienced intentionally linking my soul with

 other man, chakra by chakra.
 I felt an enormous rush of energy

 pouring through me--body and soul.
 In a certain way you could say I

 was falling in love and feeling love's joy.

 My head was spinning.
 I seemed to have entered into

 "underworld" state in which the gods took on real flesh.
 I wondered

 if I'd gotten delusional.
 I wondered if we were both just playing a